What you will study

 - Certificate of completion from London School of Finance and Law

-This non-credit four-month course is intended for students or professionals who want to gain general knowledge, learn a new skill, upgrade existing skills or develop personal interests in subjects related to business management and finance.
+This non-credit six-month course is intended for students or professionals who want to gain general knowledge, learn a new skill, upgrade existing skills or develop personal interests in subjects related to business management and finance.

 This course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.
 It will be of particular value to undergraduate, postgraduate or professional students of business management, finance, economics and accounting.